-The District receives the majority of its funding from the property taxes and benefit assessment, collected by the County of Riverside.
+The District receives the majority of its funding from the property taxes and benefit assessments, collected by the County of Riverside.
 These funds do not reach the District until January, with a 10% advance on property taxes in December.
 There is a six-month delay in receiving revenue from the beginning of the fiscal year.
-The District Fund Balance Policy recommends maintaining a minimum working capital Reserve for Operations equal to \$6,900,000.
-Historically November is when expenses exceed revenue by the most, based on budget estimates for FY2023-24 expenses will exceed revenue by almost \$6.7 million at the end of November 2023.
+The District Fund Balance Policy recommends maintaining a minimum working capital Reserve for Operations equal to \$7,000,000.
+Historically November is when expenses exceed revenue by the most, based on budget estimates for FY2024-25 expenses will exceed revenue by almost \$6.7 million at the end of November 2024.